Taste the Rainbow: 25 Food and Beverage Brands Supporting Pride

 In support of Pride Month, Pop-Tarts is contributing $100,000 to GLAAD and providing $10,000 grants to four inclusive BIPOC institutions: The Bronx Book Festival, Destination Tomorrow in the South Bronx, Nobody's Darling cocktail bar in Chicago and the Salt Eaters bookshop in Inglewood, California.

 There's a new Kind Pride bar flavor for 2022: Milk chocolate peanut butter.
-And because Kind doesn't believe Pride ends on June 30, they're available in stores all year round (and online for $17.50 for a box of 12).
+Kind says it doesn't believe Pride ends on June 30, so these bars are available in stores all year round (and online for $17.50 for a box of 12).

 In celebration of Pride month, Kind is donating $125,000 to the Ali Forney Center, which supports unhoused and at-risk LGBTQ youth.